Countable real analysis: Countable real analysis

-holds whenever one of the two improper integrals exists. \end{prop} \proof Let $u$, $v$ and $f$ be as stated and let the former improper integral be $I$ and the latter be $J$.
-Let us assume that $I$ exists and $(x_n)$ be any real sequence going to $+\infty$.
+holds if one of the two improper integrals exists. \end{prop} \proof We denote the former improper integral by $J_1$ and the latter by $J_2$.
+We assume that $J_1$ exists and take any real sequence $(x_n)$ going to $+\infty$.
 We may assume that always $x_n>v$.
-Then by Proposition~\ref{prop_lineIntegInter},
+Using Propositions~\ref{prop_linCombLimSeq} and \ref{prop_lineIntegInter} we compute